CodeChron/fullstack-js-with-meteor-react-docs/react_data.md

 )
 ```

+Here we are "wrapping" the App component in a container for handling data.
+We only have one handler so far, for creating a new note.

 ## Update our homepage route to use the data container and pass along props from the container into a page

+We now need to update our route to use this wrapping container rather than the app component directly.

 ``` /imports/routes.jsx ```